charlieccarey/viral_transcriptome_of_bees/README.md

 - were sequenced (Illumina HiSeq 4000 and MiSeq).
 - The sequence was processed to count and remove reads associated with certain species.
 - The remaining reads (enriched for virus reads) were assembled with Trinity (trinityrnaseq).
-- Contigs were given putatitive identities by performing blast and diamond searches against various databases.
+- Contigs were given putative identities by performing blast and diamond searches against various databases.